 As a homeowner in South East Michigan, you take great pride in all aspects of your property.
 This includes trees, which must be properly maintained and cared for to ensure they remain healthy and robust.
-That’s why securing effective tree fungus treatment is so important.
+That’s why securing effective tree care techniques such as tree disease and tree fungus treatment is so important.
 Unlike other threats to your trees, such as insect infestations, tree fungus may not be readily apparent to the untrained eye.
 Safari Tree can help you identify any possible issues and offer a reliable solution.
 We believe in a comprehensive approach to tree health, which is why our Michigan tree fungus services are so trusted by local clients.

 The first step to tree fungus control is to identify any possible issues.
 There’s a range of tree diseases to look out for, each of which presents with specific signs and symptoms.
 Being aware of these signs will help you determine the specific threat facing your tree and allow you to take the proper steps to find a reasonable solution.
 The following are just a few things to look out for if you’re concerned about the health of your trees this summer.

 While cankers can be caused by bacterial issues, they often result from tree fungus.
 The problem usually begins with an injury to the tree.
 Once the injury occurs spores make their way inside, which results in obvious defects.
 While it depends on the type of tree canker, look for things like ridged calluses which can be rather large in size.